earl-chua/oscar-dash/README.md

  1. Start the web server by running `bin/server`.
  1. Navigate to your live application.
- 1. There is an existing username `admin` with password `admin` worth looking at, if you want to dig deeper.
+ 1. There is an existing username `John_Doe` with password `john` worth looking at, if you want to dig deeper.